Office of Early Learning

 Miriam joined the department after teaching middle school mathematics, science, and reading in Baker, Florida; Rio Rancho, New Mexico; and San Antonio, Texas.
 Miriam served as a consultant for New Mexico State University teaching educators how to incorporate technology in their practices.
 Miriam trained teachers how to analyze and use data to increase student performance results as a Malcolm Baldrige National Quality Award trainer.
 In each district where Miriam worked, she began or worked in, an after school program with the goal of increasing student achievement.
 Miriam earned eleven education certifications, as-well-as National Board Certification as a Middle School Generalist.
 Miriam received her Masters of Arts in Secondary Education/Science Literacy from the University of New Mexico and a Bachelors of Arts degree in Mathematics and Science Education from the University of West Florida.

 Rebecca (Becky) Marek serves as an Education Program Specialist at the U.S. Department of Education, Office of Elementary and Secondary Education (OESE) in Washington, D.C.
-Becky has more than 20 years of dedicated service to the U.S. Department of Education.
+Becky has over 25 years of service to the U.S. Department of Education.
 She has held many positions during her tenure at the Department, including working in the Office of the Chief Information Officer, Office of the Secretary and OESE's Executive Office.
-She is currently assigned to the Office of Early Learning within OESE where she serves as Project Officer to the Race to the Top - Early Learning Challenge grants and the Early Reading First grants.
+She is currently assigned to the Office of Early Learning within OESE where she serves as Team Lead and Project Officer to the Preschool Development grants.

 Sheila has more than 20 years of dedicated service in the federal government.
 She currently serves as a Program Assistant/Webmaster at the U.S. Department of Education, Office of Elementary and Secondary Education (OESE), Office of Early Learning (OEL) in Washington, D.C.
 Sheila also worked in the Department of Education’s Office of Chief Financial Office (OCFO), Indirect Cost/Audit Resolutions, and in the Office of Educational Research and Improvement, Deputy Assistant Secretary’s Office.
 In this office, Sheila worked directly for the Speech Writer.
 Sheila left the Department to work in the private sector for the National Safe Kids Campaign where she worked closely with the Public Policy Director, Congress, and the Police and Fire Departments.